 “Quiet!”
 I said and I looked around, wiping water running down my chin.
-Yes, we were standing bang in the middle of […]
+Yes, we were standing bang in the middle of said […]

 Everyone loves Pandas and at the Panda Conservation Centre near Chengdu, China is probably the best place to see them in the world.